Zynga loses another executive in top-level exodus

 Zynga shares closed 2.1 percent lower at $2.82 on Monday.

-Zynga director Reid Hoffman, co-founder and executive chairman of professional network LinkedIn Corp LNKD.N, was asked about Zynga's problems during a TechCrunch conference on Monday.
+Zynga director Reid Hoffman, co-founder and executive chairman of professional network LinkedIn Corp, was asked about Zynga's problems during a TechCrunch conference on Monday.

 "They didn't diversify their platform fast enough," Hoffman said.
 "So when they hit some bumps, the bumps hit them, as opposed to evening it out, whether it's mobile or other kinds of things.
 The company knows they need to do that."